katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/kensington.md

 ---

 Terrace seating and table in oak and stainless steel.
-Designed to be carried up twisting stairs and out through a window.
+This piece is sited on a town house terrace that is accessed off a stairway and through a window so the design threads together in a bead like way with the oak elements being locked in position with stainless steel tie rods and spacers enabling it to be errected on site.